 The problem with trying to get collagen from cooked eggs is that heat alters the chemistry of the membranes.
 Since it’s not generally safe to consume raw eggs, that’s where an egg collagen supplement comes in.
 You can quickly and safely get an ample dose of collagen.

 It’s super easy to start incorporating egg collagen powder into your life.
 You can:

-- Include 2 tablespoons in your morning smoothie like this Gut Healing Smoothie
+- Include 2 tablespoons in your morning smoothie

 - Add to baking dishes, muffins, bars or pancakes to increase protein intake